 - Menopausal care

 The health of you and your baby are of the utmost importance.
-Should complications arise, your midwife will work with an OB/GYN and the rest of your birthing team to ensure you and your baby are safe and healthy throughout the delivery process.
+Should complications arise, your midwife will work with a board certified obstetrician and the rest of your birthing team to ensure you and your baby are safe and healthy throughout the delivery process.

 Who are candidates for midwifery?

 Your doctor and/or a midwife will assess your individual situation to determine if you’re a good candidate for midwifery.
 While most women are good candidates for midwifery, some aren’t.
-Those who have diabetes, heart conditions, are prone to seizures, or have other high-risk factors are discouraged from pursuing midwifery as an option during pregnancy and for delivery.
+Those who have diabetes, heart conditions, are prone to seizures, or have other high-risk factors are not appropriate for midwifery care during pregnancy and childbirth.